Midnight Oil: Diesel and Dust

 In December 1985 the four-track EP Species Deceases produced with Francois Kevorkian was released by CBS/Columbia; it peaked at No. 1 on the Australian singles charts for six weeks.
 Species Deceases, featuring the track "Hercules", featured a return to their pub rock sound with hard hitting firepower.
 Midnight Oil spent several months in 1986 on the Blackfella/Whitefella tour of outback Australia with indigenous groups Warumpi Band and Gondwanaland, playing to remote Aboriginal communities and seeing first hand the seriousness of the issues in health and living standards.
 The tour was criticised by some journalists for being a one-off event instead of a long-term attempt to build bridges between communities.
 The band was galvanised by the experiences and made them the basis of Diesel and Dust, released in 1987 and produced by Warne Livesey.
 The album focused on the need for recognition by white Australia of past injustices involving the Aboriginal nations and the need for Reconciliation in Australia.
 Peter Gifford left the band before the album's release due to extensive touring schedules, and was replaced by Bones Hillman, formerly of The Swingers.

 Diesel and Dust peaked at No. 1 on the Australian albums charts for six weeks, No. 21 on the Billboard 200 charts in 1988, and No. 19 on the UK albums charts.
 "Beds Are Burning" was their biggest international hit single, peaking at No. 6 in Australia, and No. 17 on the Billboard Hot 100, No. 6 on the UK singles charts.
 "The Dead Heart" peaked at No. 6 in Australia, and charted on the Hot 100 and in the UK.
-"Put Down that Weapon" also charted in Australia, while "Dreamworld" charted on Billboards Mainstream Rock Tracks and at No. 16 on its Modern Rock Tracks.
+"Put Down that Weapon" also charted in Australia, while "Dreamworld" charted on Billboard's Mainstream Rock Tracks and at No. 16 on its Modern Rock Tracks.